selfawaresoup/VASTer/VAST_1.0_plain.md

 ### Additional Relationship Types

 In the present paper, we only address those types of relationships between concepts that we think feature prominently in many arguments — everyday ones as well as scientific ones.
 Needless to say, the selection is and has to be somewhat subjective.
 It is relatively easy to come up with examples of other relationship types that may be useful to employ under certain circumstances (e.g., metamorphosis (m): when X turns into Y over time; association (a): when thinking of X makes it likely to also think of Y; element of (e): when X is among the ingredients that, together, constitute Y etc.).
 We assume that the principles laid out in the following (e.g., regarding relationship strength and the construction of higher-order concepts) will still apply in these instances.
 In cases where a relationship between concepts is assumed to exist but the exact nature of that relationship is (yet) unknown, we recommend using the letter u.

+**Figure 4:**

+The caption says "Relationship strengths and relationship patterns".

+The figure contains a numbered list of 10 individual grpahs arranged in two columns.

+Graph 1 shows a box labeled "X" connected by a rightwards pointing arrow labeled 'c "weak"' to a box labeled "Y".

+Graph 2 shows a box labeled "X" connected by a rightwards pointing arrow labeled 'c "0.5"' to a box labeled "Y".

+Graph 3 shows a box labeled "X" connected by a rightwards pointing arrow labeled "c *" to a box labeled "Y", with an extra label under it that says "* Y = 2 sin(X) + 750 X".

+Graph 4 shows a box labeled "X" connected by a rightwards poitning arrow to a diamond shape labeled "OR", another box labeled "Z" connects to "OR" via an upward arrow from below.
+A rightward arrow connects "OR" to a box labeled "Y".

+Graph 5 shows a box labeled "X" connected by a rightwards poitning arrow to a diamond shape labeled "*", another box labeled "Z" connects to "*" via an upward arrow from below.
+A rightward arrow connects "OR" to a box labeled "Y", and an extra label below that says "* Y = 2.45X + Z".

+Graph 6 shows a box labeled "X" connected by a downward arrow to a diamond shape labeled "AND".
+Another box labeled "Y" connects to "AND" from below with an upward poiting arrow.
+A rightward pointing arrow connects "AND" to a box labeled "Z".
+"X" is also connected to "Z" by an arrow labeled "C1" that starts poiting right and then makes a turn down.
+"Y" is also connected to "Z" by an arrow labeled "C2" that starts poiting right and then makes a turn up.

+Graph 7 shows a box labeled "X" connected by a rightwards pointing arrow labeled 'c 0.3' to a box labeled "Y", and a leftward poiting arrow labeled "c" coming from the right, pointing at "Y".

+Graph 8 shows a box labeled "X" connected by a rightwards pointing arrow labeled 'c 0.3' to a box labeled "Y", and a leftward poiting arrow labeled "c <> 0" coming from the right, pointing at "Y".

+Graph 9 shows a box labeled "X" connected by a rightwards pointing arrow labeled 'c 0.3' to a box labeled "Y", and a leftward poiting arrow labeled "c 0" coming from the right, pointing at "Y".

+Graph 10 shows a box labeled "X" connected by a rightwards pointing arrow labeled 'c 0.3' to a box labeled "Y", and a leftward poiting arrow labeled "c ?" coming from the right, pointing at "Y".

 ## Relationship Strength